VirtualBrainLab/Urchin/README.md

  <img src="https://github.com/dbirman/UMRenderer/raw/main/Examples/gallery/brain_rotate_cropped.gif" width="45%">
 </p>

 This project allows you to connect your Python scripts to a standalone "mouse brain renderer" program, to create graphics like the ones above.
-As a user, you only need to read the first set of instructions below (install + instructions).

 # Documentation